gitrgoliveira/autopilot-demo/Readme.md

 ## Autopilot demo
 1. Split you terminal into several windows windows
-   1. Connect to your Consul cluster with `kubectl -n default port-forward svc/consul-consul-server 8500:8500` (this can be hidden away)
-   2. `watch -n1 consul operator raft list-peers -stale`
+   1. `watch -n1 consul operator raft list-peers -stale`
-   3. `watch -n1 consul members`
+   2. `watch -n1 consul members`
-   4. `watch -n1 kubectl get pods`
+   3. `watch -n1 kubectl get pods`
 2. Use `kubectl delete pod` to do your demo and see the changes happening.
 Followers will become voters if a non-voter gets deleted and new leaders will be elected.

 ## Snapshot agent